teokem/guides/setup-macos.md

 Box and Dropbox provide very similar services for online storage and both have free options.
 In particular, all LU employees have 20 GB of free storage on Box which is also the only of the two that is security approved by the university.

 1. Download "Box sync" from https://sites.box.com/sync4 and once installed, login using your university email/LUCAT credentials (no need to create an account)

+## Free access to Matlab, Maple, Comsol etc.

+Login and download using LUCAT credentials at http://program.ddg.lth.se

 ## Printers, Time Machine etc.